Of The Body and Soul

 However, for the Spiritual Christian, this level of devotion is not sufficient to satisfy the hunger and thirst for Truth that simmers within.
 Disciples of Christ constantly yearn for the divine presence and pray without ceasing which means being conscious in the present moment with a quiet, open heart as much as possible.
-In order to really be in the present moment, the mind, body, and emotions must be recognized, regulated, and consistently trained so the physical inertia, emotional impulses, and the chattering-mind do not interfere with the effort to penetrate and perceive the mysteries of Christ and to stay consciously connected to the divine presence.
+In order to fully be in the present moment, the mind, body, and emotions must be recognized, regulated, and focused so the physical inertia, emotional impulses, and the chattering-mind do not interfere with the effort to receive and perceive the Light of Christ so a conscious connection to the divine presence is maintain.

 In this world, each one of us is a divine being having a human experience; this experience in the body is the reason we are here because it is only in this elemental world that such experience for the soul is available.
 We would not progress or develop our soul and conscious awareness if it were not for this experiential interaction we have with the nature-body through our many lifetimes.
-The phenomenon of intelligent-light integrating into a nature-body and a nature-body transitioning back into intelligent-light is how the soul cycles in and out of life; the completion and fulfillment of this cycle was revealed to humanity in the life and ascension of Jesus Christ.
+The phenomenon of intelligent-light integrating into a nature-body and a nature-body transitioning back into intelligent-light is how the soul cycles in and out of life.
+The completion and fulfillment of this cycle was revealed to humanity in the life, resurrection, and ascension of Jesus Christ.

 This knowledge begins with the fall of humanity as represented in the Creation story.
 Although the story seems to be a childlike fable to modern humanity, there is truth represented in the symbolism of the story.
 One aspect of this story that has not been properly examined is the conscious state of humanity while in the Garden of Eden.
-The Garden represents the timeless, perfected elemental universe in which all (active-passive) elemental-matter is balanced and united within itself so time no longer exists.
+The Garden represents the timeless, unconscious elemental universe in which all (active-passive) elemental-matter is balanced and united within itself so time no longer exists.
+Initially, for Adam and Eve, they were in a semi-conscious blissfulness, but they were not yet self-conscious.

 For humanity, the perfected state of our beingness was the experience of oneness with God in the Garden.
 In other words, our higher Self was one with God, in part, because the units of matter comprising our ethereal bodies were in perfect balance; this meant our ethereal body and spirit were united with the presence of God.
 Although in perfect balance, Adam and Eve, representing humanity, were given a test by God to “not eat of the apple of the tree of knowledge of good and evil.”
 However, it was inevitable that this event would occur because Adam and Eve were not conscious that they were conscious; just as the fish is not conscious it is in the water.
 It was a blessing that we fell from this state of “unconscious bliss” so our eyes could be opened, as it says in Genesis 3:5, "For God knows that when you eat from it your eyes will be opened and you will be like God, knowing good and evil."